 Starting your landscaping or lawncare business in Delaware is straightforward.
 You won't need a specific state-level occupational license just for general landscaping services.
 However, every new business must officially register with the state.
 Once registered, you must check with your county or town government for any specific local licenses or permits required where you plan to work.
 If your services include applying pesticides, you will need a separate Pesticide Business license.
 For comprehensive guidance on registration and compliance, visit the State of Delaware's Business First Steps website.

 Getting started with your landscaping or lawn care business in Delaware requires sorting out a few fees.
-While the state regulates Landscape Architects, general landscaping services usually deal with local business licenses.
-For example, some municipalities, like the Town of Cheswold, charge around $100 for a Landscaping / Lawn Care business license.
+General landscaping services may need to deal with local business licenses.
+For example, some municipalities, such as the Town of Cheswold, charge around $100 for a Landscaping/Lawn Care business license.
 Be sure to check with the specific cities and counties where you plan to operate, as these local costs can differ significantly.
-Also, don't forget to budget for any general state business registration fees that might apply to all new companies.
+Additionally, you need to account for the costs associated with starting an LLC in Delaware.
+The initial charge for registering an LLC is $110 if you file yourself.
+All LLCs are subject to taxes, so be sure to budget for this.

-No. For general landscaping and lawn care services in Delaware, you won't need a specific statewide landscaping license.
 Your primary step is getting a Delaware business license through the Division of Revenue.
 However, keep in mind that local municipalities may have their own permit requirements or specific licensing for things like tree removal or certain construction-related landscape projects.
+Additionally, anyone applying or purchasing pesticides is required to have a pesticide applicator certification from the Delaware Department of Agriculture.
 Always check with the city or county where you plan to work to ensure you're squared away on all local rules.